-In light of the above-cited gaps in key operational data (incident location, time of alarm receipt, response time, etc.), as currently reported in the NFID, our research team decided to seek the assistance of a fire department in the province of Ontario in order to be able to develop a simulation model as envisioned in our proposal.
-In order to comply with a non-disclosure agreement entered into by and between York University and this fire department, we shall henceforth refer to it as "X Fire Department" (or XFD) for purposes of this research.
-Reporting of XFD's operational data will accordingly be done in the absence of data scales, consistent with the non-disclosure agreement.
+In light of the above-cited gaps in key operational data (incident location, time of alarm receipt, response time, etc.), as currently reported in the NFID, our research team decided to seek the assistance of the Vaughan Fire and Rescue Service (VFRS), in the province of Ontario, in order to be able to develop a simulation model as envisioned in our proposal.

 Our aim was to develop a fairly generic model that could be replicated for fire departments across Canada, for as long as the appropriate set of operational data are collected and maintained by such other fire departments.
-Our case study and the resulting simulation model would not have been possible without the assistance and active participation of key officials of XFD (Fire Chief, Deputy Fire Chief, and a Fire Captain overseeing the maintenance of their incident database).
-The XFD dataset consisted of operational data covering the years 2009 through 2016.
-Throughout the conduct of our case study and the associated modelling and simulation (M&S) effort, the XFD officials provided clarification and guidance with respect to the interpretation and use of the relevant data fields.
+Our case study and the resulting simulation model would not have been possible without the assistance and active participation of key officials of VFRS (Fire Chief, Deputy Fire Chief, and a Fire Captain overseeing the maintenance of their incident database).
+The VFRS dataset consisted of operational data covering the years 2009 through 2016.
+Throughout the conduct of our case study and the associated modelling and simulation (M&S) effort, the VFRS officials provided clarification and guidance with respect to the interpretation and use of the relevant data fields.

 The remaining sections of this report will describe the overall case study, including the information that we processed and the platforms/methods we employed to build the M&S framework.
-We decided to develop the simulation framework taking into account the standard information available in the case of XFD at fire department level (in accordance with directives issued by the Office of the Fire Marshal of Ontario).
+We decided to develop the simulation framework taking into account the standard information available in the case of VFRS at fire department level (in accordance with directives issued by the Office of the Fire Marshal of Ontario).
 Our research proposal had anticipated a sufficiently adequate level of detail and data availability in the NFID to allow for a meaningful and productive M&S of incident occurrence and fire department response.